progvocab/products-service/backend/java/memory/README.md

 ---

-## 🔹 Step 3: Survive More GC Cycles → Promotion to Old Gen
+###   Step 3: Survive More GC Cycles → Promotion to Old Gen

-What is “Age” in GC?

-Age = number of GC cycles the object has survived in Young Generation.
+- Age = number of GC cycles the object has survived in Young Generation.

-Initially: age = 0.
+- Initially: age = 0.

-Every time the object survives a minor GC, age++.
+- Every time the object survives a minor GC, age++.

-When age exceeds a threshold (default ~15, controlled by -XX:MaxTenuringThreshold), the object is promoted to Old Generation.
+- When age exceeds a threshold (default ~15, controlled by -XX:MaxTenuringThreshold), the object is promoted to Old Generation.

 * After several GCs (depending on JVM thresholds, e.g., 15 by default but configurable), surviving objects are **promoted to Old Generation**.
 * Now `"Hello World"` and `Person` may move into **Old Gen**.